Esri/java-gradle-starter-project/README.md

 This branch is dedicated to getting started with our early adopter release of the ARM Linux release.
 The release is available as a Maven local install which can be requested by emailing   [ARM64LinuxNative@esri.com](ARM64LinuxNative@esri.com)

-When you have been provided access to the release, once the maven local install script ('install-local.sh') has been run , this branch will allow you to create a basic app which can run on an ARM Linux machine.
+When you have been provided access to the release, and the maven local install script `install-local.sh` has been run , this branch will allow you to create a basic app which can run on an ARM Linux machine.

 The project includes the Gradle wrapper, so there is no need to install Gradle to run the app.